 Prattsville, New York

-"America's First Mt.
-Rushmore" was carved into a cliff side south of Prattsville, NY, to please Zadock Pratt, wealthy entrepreneur, congressman and husband of five wives.
+"America's First Mount Rushmore" was carved into a cliff side south of Prattsville, NY, to please Zadock Pratt, wealthy entrepreneur, congressman and husband of five wives.

 Pratt ran the biggest shoe leather tannery in the world and loved to promote himself.
 The story goes that one day in 1843 a jobless man asked Zadock for a handout.
 Pratt, who believed in workfare not welfare, asked the man what he did for a living.
 When the man replied that he was a stonecutter, Zadock pointed to the cliff overlooking his 350-acre farm and told him to start carving Zadock's life story.
 The luckless laborer didn't stop until Zadock finally died, 28 years later.